WATechnology STOP Wasting Shielding Gas

 Martensite:

-The most common form of hardened steel results from super-cooled austenite (formed at higher temperatures (about 1500 degs F for 4130) in which carbon has been trapped between the iron atoms that are arranged in a Face Centered Structure.
+The most common form of hardened steel results from super-cooled austenite (formed at higher temperatures (about ~1600 degrees F for 4130) in which carbon has been trapped between the iron atoms that are arranged in a Body Centered Tetragonal Structure.
 The carbon acts like a keystone and holds the structure very rigidly.
 It is highly stressed and is named for German metallurgist Adolph Martens.
 Unfortunately it is also very Brittle.
 If cooled slowly, such as occurs in a Normalized condition (where most structural 4130 tubing is used), the atoms will rearrange to their less stressed Body Centered state which creates a weaker but Tougher structure.

 Normalizing: Heating the steel above about 1500 degs F then allowing to slow cool.
 Refines internal makeup by breaking up non-uniform structures, removing residual stresses and creating greater uniformity in grain sizes.